frvaillant/EntityToExcel/readme.md

 # Excel file description
 Each property of your entity is reported on each column of the table.
 On the first line, the name of the property
-On the second line, the display name (if you choose some (see above))
+On the second line, the display name (if you choose some (see below))
 On the third line, the default values

 # Get more